Professor of Cultural and Creative Industries

 Research Interests and PhD supervision

-Paul joined CMCI in August 2015 as Professor of Culture, Media and Creative Industries.
+Paul joined the Department of Culture, Media and Creative Industries at King’s in August 2015 as Professor of Cultural and Creative Industries.

 Previously he held the positions of Professor of Cinema and Media Industries at the University of Nottingham (2011-15), Professor of Cinema at the University of Portsmouth (2007-11), Reader in Film at Roehampton University (1999-2007), Senior Lecturer in Media at South Bank University (1996-1999), and Senior Lecturer in Media and Performance at the University of Salford (1990-96).

-Before entering academia, Paul trained as a professional actor at the Royal Academy of Dramatic Art and worked in various areas of the media industries including animated film production, studio photography and film exhibition.
+Before entering academia, Paul trained as a professional actor at the Royal Academy of Dramatic Art and worked in various areas of the media industries including animated film production, film exhibition, studio photography and publishing.

-Paul has a PhD in Film Studies from the University of Warwick and a BA Honours, First Class, in Film and Drama (major) with Philosophy (minor) from the University of Reading.
+Paul hold a PhD in Film Studies from the University of Warwick, and a BA Honours, First Class, in Film and Drama (major) with Philosophy (minor) from the University of Reading.

-He welcomes applications for PhD topics related to any of his research interests.
+He welcomes applications for PhD topics in any of these areas.

-From 2010 to 2014, Paul was co-investigator for Channel 4 and British Film Culture, a project led by Dr Justin Smith (University of Portsmouth).
-Examining C4’s contribution to the UK’s cultural life as both a producer and broadcaster of film, this work was made possible by a Research Grant (Standard) from the Arts and Humanities Research Council.
+From 2010 to 2014, Paul was co-investigator for Channel 4 and British Film Culture, a project led by Dr Justin Smith (De Montfort University).
+Examining C4’s contribution to the UK’s cultural life as both a producer and a broadcaster of film, this work was made possible by a four year Research Grant (Standard) from the Arts and Humanities Research Council.
 A key outcome from the project was the Channel 4 Press Packs 1982-2002 database (password required), produced in collaboration with the British Universities Film and Video Council.